sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 This list which follows is by no means exhaustive or as detailed as it could be.
 Many of these device files will need support compiled into your kernel for the hardware.
 Read the kernel documentation to find details of any particular device.

-If you think there are other devices which should be included here but aren't then let me know.
-I will try to include them in the next revision.

-#### /dev/dsp
-Digital Signal Processor.
-Basically this forms the interface between software which produces sound and your soundcard.
-It is a character device on major node 14 and minor 3.

-#### /dev/fd0
-The first floppy drive.
-If you are lucky enough to have several drives then they will be numbered sequentially.
-It is a character device on major node 2 and minor 0.

 #### /dev/fb0
 The first framebuffer device.
 A framebuffer is an abstraction layer between software and graphics hardware.
 This means that applications do not need to know about what kind of hardware you have but merely how to communicate with the framebuffer driver's API (Application Programming Interface) which is well defined and standardized.
 The framebuffer is a character device and is on major node 29 and minor 0.